 From the cliffs of Cabo San Lucas to the sun-kissed shorelines of the Mexican Caribbean, Mexico is still open to its American neighbors.
 There’s health screening at airports but when it comes to rules on masks and curfews, they are highly regionalized.
 Some states, such as Quintana Roo (known for the tourist playgrounds of Cancun, Cozumel and Playa del Carmen), are enforcing mask wearing in public, limiting how many people can enter shops and installing hand sanitizer stations.
 Details state by state are available on this page.
 Unfortunately, infections are on the rise and the government is poised to take ‘extraordinary’ measures to curb the virus spread, so be prepared for sudden changes.

 This young Eastern European country has emerged from the former USSR as a respected producer of excellent wines at inexpensive prices, but there’s much more to it than just its sprawling wineries; including historic towns, parks and cultural tours.
 Moldova is allowing American travelers to enter, as long as you have taken a PCR test up to 72 hours before your arrival.
-If you recently had COVID-19, you won’t need a PCR test.
+If you recently had COVID-19, you won’t need a PCR test but you will need a medical discharge form to prove it.
 Everyone has to wear a mask in all public spaces.

 Lapped by the sparkling Adriatic Sea, Montenegro is one of the less well-known southern European retreats.
-American travelers can enter with a negative PCR test taken up to 72 hours before arrival, or with a positive result for IgG antibodies (verified by a registered lab no more than 30 days before travel, or if you can provide evidence of having been fully vaccinated with the COVID-19 vaccine at least seven days prior to arrival there’s no need for a test.
-Face masks must be worn in all public areas.
+American travelers can now enter without a test.
+Face masks must be worn in all crowded public areas.
 There are also restrictions on inter-city travel including a total ban at weekends.

 Known by visitors for its surfing and souks, Morocco is a country that’s been luring adventure travelers for decades.
 Americans can visit once again, as long as they have a confirmed hotel reservation before they arrive.
-You’ll need to present a printed copy of this at check-in and when you get to Morocco, along with PCR test results (taken up to 72 hours prior to your arrival).
+You’ll need to present a printed copy of this at check-in and when you get to Morocco, along with PCR test results (taken up to 72 hours prior to your arrival or proof of full vaccination).
 You also need to complete a health declaration form and will be subject to health screening at the airports.
 There is a nationwide curfew from 11 p.m. to 4.30 a.m. and some restrictions on domestic travel.
 Masks are mandatory on public transport and in all public spaces.